Online course details

 Studying online gives you the flexibility to study at the most convenient time and place for you.
 Course modules still operate within a fixed trimester but you can choose to study during the day, in the evenings or at the weekend rather than having to attend fixed lectures.
 This can be invaluable when you’re working in a busy hospitality role, because we know it’s not easy to get time off work.
 Throughout the course we’ll ask you to test out what you’re learning in your day-to-day role, and use your own experiences in assignments.
 Ultimately this should mean you find the course a useful step in your personal and professional career development.

-Our Academic Lead for Hospitality, Yukari Iguchi, talks about our Hospitality Business Management University Diploma course in this video.
+Our academic for Hospitality, Yukari Iguchi, talks about our online Hospitality courses.

 We will advise you of your study plan when you are invited to enrol.